 1984: Passport applications must be lodged personally at an official post office or passport office.

-1986: Single identity passports introduced, meaning children could no longer be included on their parent’s passport.
+1986: Single identity passports were introduced, meaning children could no longer be included on their parent’s passports.

 1994: Digitized color printing of photograph and signature on the glue side of the laminate introduced.

 1995: ‘L’ series passports introduced, with kangaroo motif security laminate.